Brooke Allison

-Brooke Allison Adams (born September 26, 1986), also known as Brooke Allison, is an American singer from Fort Worth, Texas, who had a minor hit in 2001 with "The Kiss-Off (Goodbye)".
+Brooke Allison Adams (born September 26, 1986), also known as Brooke Allison, is an American singer.
+She had a minor hit in 2001 with "The Kiss-Off (Goodbye)".
 Beginning in 2008, she was a part of the girl group BG5.
 In 2012, the group reformed as YLA and were active until 2014.
-Adams has also been credited as a backing vocalist on a number of releases by Miley Cyrus and Selena Gomez & the Scene.
+Adams has also been credited as a backing vocalist on a number of releases by Miley Cyrus and Selena Gomez.

 In August 2018, Adams experienced unspecified medical issues and fell into a coma.
-As of 2025, she remains in a vegetative state.
+As of 2026, she remains in a vegetative state.

 Early life

 Born in Lampasas and raised in Fort Worth, Adams attended Harvest Christian Academy in Watauga.
 She later moved to Los Angeles, where she befriended Michael Jackson.
-She competed in the World Championships of Performing Arts in Burbank.
-She started singing at the age of three and after performing at DARE rallies aged ten, she built up a following via the internet after a friend set up a website for her and uploaded MP3s.
-This led to a record deal with 2KSounds, a division of Virgin Records.
+She started singing at the age of three.
+At age ten, she became a youth sponsor and spokesperson for the DARE program, performing at rallies.
+In 1997, she competed in the World Championships of Performing Arts in Burbank, winning four gold medals in the gospel, country, broadway, and adult contemporary categories.
+In January 2000, a friend set up a website for her and uploaded MP3s, leading to industry attention and a record deal with 2KSounds, a division of Virgin Records.